Hochschule Bonn-Rhein-Sieg University of Applied Sciences: Family-Friendly University

-The 2007 European E-Quality Seal

-On the occasion of the 2008 ERASMUS Conference of the German Academic Exchange Service (DAAD), the Hochschule Bonn-Rhein-Sieg University of Applied Sciences was awarded the 2007 European E-Quality Seal.
-H-BRS was the only university in the German Federal State of North Rhine-Westphalia to win this award in 2008.
-Along with the Hochschule Bonn-Rhein-Sieg, seven other universities throughout Germany were among the prize winners.
-The DAAD awards the E-Quality Seal for special merits and achievements relating to the exchange of German and international students and lecturers under the ERASMUS Scheme.

-Internal innovation and teaching awards

-Since 2010, H-BRS has presented an internal innovation award aimed at honouring innovative ideas coming from within the university; at raising awareness of dedication to tuition, research and transfer and at giving new impetus to innovation in the Rhein-Sieg District.
-The focus of the award shifts from year to year.

-In addition, the Hochschule Bonn-Rhein-Sieg grants an internal award for excellent performance in tuition every two years.
-The purpose of the award is to draw people's attention to high-quality teaching performance and to foster this; to give incentives to all teaching staff; to provide background information on tuition at universities, to raise awareness of the importance of tuition at H-BRS and to confer more responsibility on students.

 Participation in international contests and organisation of international events

-B-IT-bots contest
+b-it-bots contest

-The b-IT-bots team, which includes members of the University of Applied Sciences, regularly takes part in various RoboCup contests.
+The b-it-bots team, which includes members of the University of Applied Sciences, regularly takes part in various RoboCup contests.
 Among others, it won the titles of German Champion (in 2009 and 2010) and World Champion (2009) in the RoboCup@Home contest.
+The b-it-bots RoboCup@Work team was established in 2012.
+Participation in various international competitions resulted in several podium positions, most importantly first place at the RoboCup World Championships 2019 in Sydney and 2023 in Bordeaux.
+The team primarily consists of students in the Master of Autonomous Systems degree programme.
 The team consists of professors from the Department of Computer Science, academic staff and students of the master's degree programme in Autonomous Systems.

 Formula Student

-The student team BRS Motorsport regularly participates in “Formula Student”, a globally renowned construction and design contest for students.
-Teams from approximately 270 universities and universities of applied sciences all over the world develop one prototype each for a single-seated formula one racing car, as well as drawing up concepts for a fictitious production rate of 1,000 vehicles per year.
+The student team BRS Motorsport regularly participates in Formula Student competitions in Europe, globally renowned construction and design contests.
+Approximately 270 teams universities from all over the world develop one prototype each for a single-seated formula racing car, as well as drawing up concepts for a fictitious production rate of 1,000 vehicles per year.